Zesty-ZDev/Verify-Discord-Bot-FiveM/README.md

+# THIS BRANCH IS NOW OUTDATE USE MAIN BRANCE WITH AUTOVERIFY SET TO TRUE!

 # Verify Bot by Zdev
 The Verify Bot will ensure users that join your FiveM Discord Community change their nick name to match the format "CharacterName [SteamName]" with a manual approval system with buttons sent to staff in a staff channel